 There are many different business models available to entrepreneurs who want to earn money by selling a service or product.
 The subscription business model is one of those models.
-Subscription business models charge a customer a regular payment in exchange for access to resources for a set period of time.
+Subscription business models charge a customer a regular payment in exchange for access to products or services for a set period of time.

 There are numerous subscription models that entrepreneurs can use to deliver their products and services.
 The subscription business model is increasingly deployed to different business sectors—from automobiles, to healthcare, to Internet of Things (IoT).

-Here are four of the most innovative subscriptions available and what makes them unique.
+Here are four examples of early roll outs of the subscription business model and what makes them unique.

 Today everyone leads busy lives and time for shopping and self-styling is at a minimum.
 To address this, personal shopper and stylist services have popped up online.